AnthonyCarroll97/workbook/workbook.md

 To solve this problem I would use three sets of classes
 - Dish
 This parent class would contain broad class variables that are applicable to every item on the menu e.g. name of the dish and price.
-- Course
-The course class would be a child of the dish class, it would contain variables and information that are specific to the course that the meal is served in. e.g. prep/cooking time on entrees should be lower than main courses, breakfast items are only available at a certain time of day etc.
 - Item
-The Item class would be a child of both the dish and course class.
+The Item class would be a child of the dish class.
 It would contain any information and methods that are specific to that individual menu item. e.g. ingredients and allergy information.
+- Customer
+The customer class would contain information and methods to do with the customer ordering and paying for their meal.
+Some information that the class could hold would be the customers allergy information, the number of dishes that they have ordered and what table they are sitting at.

 ## Q12

 The error that is stopping the code from running is located on line two.
 This error is being thrown because the program is trying to multiply a string by 9/5.
 The vaiable celcius contains a string due to the use of the gets method on line 1.
 This method asks for input from the user and stores it as a string, regardless of whether the user input contained characters or numbers.
 This is a simple problem that can be fixed by adding the to_i method on the celcius variable.